Cyanne-Jones/next-15-ideabox/README.md

 - ✅ Use server components
 - ✅ Use suspense boundaries to handle loading state
 - ✅ Learn how Motion library works
+- ✅ Learn how to dockerize/containerize an app

 ## App should:
 - ✅ Allow user to create an "idea" composed of text string and time saved